q335r49/microviche/README.md

 ####Map Label Syntax

 The `#` character is reserved to mark syntax regions and, unfortunately, can never be used in the label itself.
-The general syntax is `Map Label#optional highlight group#optional positioning command`
+The general syntax is: `Map Label#optional highlight group#optional positioning command`

 #####Color